joaoduartemariucio/joaoduartemariucio/README.md

 - 💬 I can help you in Swift, JavaScript and implementations with Firebase;
 - 📫 How to contact me: joaovitorduartemariucio@gmail.com.

-In my day to day I usually use:
+In everyday life my common use is:

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=joaoduartemariucio&layout=compact)](https://github.com/anuraghazra/github-readme-stats)